priyadharshininandakumar/Prompt-Engineering-EXP.No-2/README.md

 Blockchain is a cryptographic ledger system that records transactions without central oversight, used in finance, logistics, healthcare, and governance — but limited by slow throughput, high energy costs, and unclear regulation.
 Emerging solutions continue to close these gaps.

-**3.Chain-of-thought summary**
+**3. Chain-of-thought summary**

 Step-by-step reasoning first

-1.What is it?
+1. What is it?
 A decentralized ledger secured by cryptography and consensus (PoW/PoS).

-2.What does it do?
+2. What does it do?
 Records transactions transparently and immutably — no central authority needed.

-3.Where is it used?
+3. Where is it used?
 Crypto, supply chains, healthcare, voting, smart contracts.

-4.What are the limits?
+4. What are the limits?
 Scalability, energy use, privacy concerns, regulatory uncertainty.

 **Conclusion:**

 Blockchain offers transparent, secure, trustless record-keeping with broad real-world use — but must overcome technical and regulatory hurdles to reach its transformative potential

-**4.Role-based summary**
+**4. Role-based summary**

 Tailored by audience role